Analysis | Tucker Carlson’s NSA claims are the latest example of the right wing’s rhetorical bait-and-switch

 It’s important to note that we’ve seen this same pattern over and over and over again.
 We have repeatedly seen arguments that have deep emotional roots on the political right presented as proven — even when it’s obviously not the case — based on cherry-picked or otherwise limited evidence.
 It works both affirmatively — to prove a shaky point — and contradictorily, in seeking to dismiss someone else’s claim as disproved.

-The investigation into any connection between Donald Trump’s campaign and Russian interference in the 2016 election, for example, was based on numerous interactions between members of that campaign and Russian actors, including one adviser being told about electronic information that was in Russia’s possession.
-But the probe was dismissed as an effort to undercut Trump’s presidency based on a handful of text messages suggesting bias against Trump (despite a later review upholding the predication for the probe) and due to a flawed warrant obtained to surveil a former campaign official who had been previously identified as a possible recruitment target by Russian agents.
+The investigation of any connection between Donald Trump’s campaign and Russian interference in the 2016 election, for example, was based on numerous interactions between members of that campaign and Russian actors, including one adviser being told about electronic information that was in Russia’s possession.
+But the inquiry was dismissed as an effort to undercut Trump’s presidency based on a handful of text messages suggesting bias against Trump (despite a later review upholding the predication for the investigation) and because of a flawed warrant obtained to surveil a former campaign official who had been previously identified as a possible recruitment target by Russian agents.

 There was Trump’s assertion early in his presidency that the government had tapped phones at Trump Tower.
 This was disproved repeatedly, but — like the Carlson claims — the fact that some communications involving a Trump ally had been “unmasked” by the government (that is, the anonymity that’s supposed to protect U.S. citizens had been removed) was used as hand-waving evidence that Trump was right about being under surveillance.
 Rooting through an endless stack of material, someone finally found something that everyone agreed was sufficient proof to satisfy their gut feeling.